yashwan7/purple-blooms/README.md

 You don't need to worry about coding or setting up the TouchDesigner network—everything is already configured.

-Download and install TouchDesigner, then open the `my yash/touchdesign-purpleblooms` folder and download all the files . click on `purpleFlowersAAr.toe`. and  It will open automatically in TouchDesigner.
+Download and install TouchDesigner, then open the `my yash/touchdesign-purpleblooms` folder and download all the files inside toxes folder  ( view raw then u get an option to download ). click on `purpleFlowersAAr.toe`. and  It will open automatically in TouchDesigner.

 This project requires `MediaPipe.tox`, which is too large to be hosted directly on GitHub.